 Public entry to Calvary Public Hospital must be via the main entry (6am to 8pm daily) or the Emergency Department (always open).

-Every person entering Calvary Public Hospital in the ACT will be required to wear a mask at all times, and register their attendance and complete a Symptoms Check and Travel Check.
+Every person entering Calvary Public Hospital in the ACT will be required to wear a mask at all times, and register their attendance by completing the ACT Health Screening tool.
 You can do this by: